Find out about publications which have been produced specifically to help carers in County Durham.

 - You may require care yourself.

-The following factsheet provides information to support you if your caring role has or is about to end.
+The Factsheet: Life after caring (PDF, 470kb) provides information to support you if your caring role has or is about to end.

 The Carers' Mailing List